sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Ravani plucked a petal from her sleeve.
 She crushed it, staining her skin orange.

-A breath, fragile and fading, escaped Ram’s lips.“I chose wrong.”
+A breath, fragile and fading, escaped Ram’s lips.

+“I chose wrong.”